-Dr. Foluso Fakorede, Physician, Entrepreneur and Advocate for health care injustice spent his formative years in Nigeria and immigrated to America as a young teenager.
-A standout student, he obtained a Bachelor of Arts in biology and a minor in economics from Rutgers University.
-Then he received his medical degree from UMDNJ-Robert Wood Johnson Medical School in Camden, New Jersey.
-He completed internship and residency in internal medicine at New York Presbyterian Weill Cornell Hospital.
-Dr. Fakorede returned to New Jersey to complete fellowship in cardiology, interventional cardiology, and endovascular intervention at Cooper University Hospital- Camden, New Jersey.
+Dr. Foluso Fakorede was born and raised in Nigeria and immigrated to America as a young teenager.
+He obtained a Bachelor of Arts in Biology and a minor in Economics from Rutgers University.
+He received his M.D. degree from the UMDNJ-Robert Wood Johnson Medical School in Camden, New Jersey, performed his internship and residency in Internal Medicine at New York Presbyterian Weill Cornell Hospital, and returned to New Jersey to complete Cardiology fellowship, Interventional Cardiology, and Endovascular intervention at Cooper University Hospital- Camden, New Jersey.
 During his fellowship, Dr. Fakorede was honored with the distinction of Chief Cardiology Fellow.
-Dr. Fakorede specializes in preventative cardiovascular management, women’s heart health and catheter-based procedural focus in coronary atherosclerosis disease (CAD) and peripheral atherosclerosis disease (PAD).
-He currently serves on the Society of Cardiac Angiography and Intervention (SCAI) vascular disease committee and as part of the American Heart Association (AHA) Patient Advocacy Group.
+He specializes in preventative cardiovascular management, women’s heart health, and catheter-based procedural focus in Coronary Atherosclerosis Disease (CAD) and Peripheral Atherosclerosis Disease (PAD).

-In 2015, Dr. Fakorede started Cardiovascular Solutions of Central Mississippi with a mission to educate and provide access to quality health care for all.
+In 2015, Dr. Fakorede moved to the Mississippi Delta and started Cardiovascular Solutions of Central Mississippi with a mission to educate and provide access to quality health care for all.
 He has become a national voice in the fight against the impact of health disparity in underserved communities.
-As the Co-chair of the Association of Black Cardiologists’ (ABC) PAD initiative, Dr. Fakorede has been at the helm of working with Congressional lawmakers to establish the first ever bipartisan PAD caucus whose mission is to support legislative bills to stop the virulent practices of preventable amputations and to educate communities about legislative activities aimed to improve PAD research, education, and treatment.
+As the Co-chair of the Association of Black Cardiologists’ and PAD initiative, Dr. Fakorede has been at the helm of working with Congressional lawmakers to establish the first-ever bipartisan PAD caucus whose mission is to support legislative bills to stop the virulent practices of preventable amputations and to educate communities about legislative activities aimed to improve PAD research, education, and treatment.